santi-scruz/FluEgg_USGS/README.md

 A complete description of the FluEgg model was presented by Garcia et al. (2013); users can refer to this paper for detailed information on both the mathematical model and the performance of the model.

 #References
-Garcia, T., Jackson, P.R.,Murphy, E.A., Valocchi, A.J., Garcia, M.H., 2013.
+Garcia, T., Jackson, P.R.,Murphy, E.A., Valocchi, A.J., and Garcia, M.H., 2013.
 Development of a Fluvial Egg Drift Simulator to evaluate the transport and dispersion of Asian carp eggs in rivers.
 Ecol.
 Model.
 263, 211–222
+Garcia, T., Murphy, E. A., Jackson, P. R., and Garcia, M. H. (2015).
+Application of the FluEgg model to predict transport of Asian carp eggs in the Saint Joseph River (Great Lakes tributary).
+Journal of Great Lakes Research, 41(2), 374–386.

 # Installation
-The FluEgg model iswritten in the MATLAB® programming language (Mathworks, Natick, MA,USA).
+The FluEgg model is written in the MATLAB® programming language (Mathworks, Natick, MA,USA).
 It requires the statistics and image processing toolboxes.

 ==============================================================================
 FluEgg Release License